camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * After a meta-release of an API through release rx.y, the next release number for this API is rx+1.1 (y resets to 1).
 * In case of maintenance of a release rx.y, the new public release shall be rx.y+1.

-Example of continuous release numbering of an API version across its release types.
+Example of continuous release numbering of an API's versions across its release types is given in the below table.

 | Release type | API version | release tag | release package | release package label |
 |------|------|:------:|:------:|:------:|